drts01/notes/stackedit/presentations/2020-py-env.md

 ---
 ---

 Writing Python code is quite enjoyable.
-This until you realize that one project's dependencies are not compatible with another's.
+This until you realize a project's dependencies are not compatible with another's.
 Or, the version of Python differs from your laptop to production.
 This is a frustrating experience.
 It does not have to be like this.
 Today there a few tools, when combined, can prevent this pain.

 Pythonistas, developers, and systems engineers, of novice and intermediate expertise with Python can benefit from this presentation.